DamienToomey/maps-directions/README.md

 The path between 2 points is a straight line (as the crow flies) which is incorrect.

+### Enhancement

+Customize the display order of towns to ease readibility depending on the size of the pouch in which the list of towns is placed.

 ### Run the app locally with React

 ```bash